PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 ## Step 1: Installation

-Follow the directions on our [PyTorch](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) webpage.
-With your Conda environment still active, you can install the profiler with:
+Follow the directions on our [PyTorch](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) webpage to install PyTorch.
+Then activate the environment and install the profiler:

 ```
 $ conda activate torch-env